Maurice Suckling

-Suckling was employed in the aftermath of the capture of Belle Île in 1761 destroying French fortifications on the Île-d'Aix and went on half pay at the end of the war in 1763.
+Suckling was employed in the aftermath of the capture of Belle Île in 1761, destroying French fortifications on the Île-d'Aix, and went on half pay at the end of the war in 1763.
 He was given his next command during the Falklands Crisis of 1770, and took his nephew Nelson with him.
-Despite having misgivings over Nelson's suitability for the navy, Suckling supported him and saw him translated into several more active ships in order to further his naval education when Suckling himself moved to command a guard ship.
-Suckling left his ship in 1773 and was initially rebuffed in his attempts to gain fresh employment with the navy because of the ongoing peace, but in 1775 First Lord of the Admiralty John Montagu, 4th Earl of Sandwich, appointed him Comptroller of the Navy.
+Despite having misgivings over Nelson's suitability for the navy, Suckling supported him and saw him translated into several more active ships to further his naval education when Suckling himself moved to command a guard ship.
+Suckling left his ship in 1773 and was initially rebuffed in his attempts to gain fresh employment with the navy because of the ongoing peace, but in 1775 John Montagu, 4th Earl of Sandwich, the first lord of the Admiralty, appointed him Comptroller of the Navy.

-Suckling was competent in his new role and oversaw the Royal Navy's mobilisation when the American Revolutionary War began.
+Suckling oversaw the Royal Navy's mobilisation when the American War of Independence began.
 In 1776 he was also elected Member of Parliament for Portsmouth.
 Suckling was able to use his powerful position to again assist Nelson, forming part of the board that passed him for promotion to lieutenant in 1777.
 Suckling continued throughout the period to assiduously attend meetings of the Navy Board, but was increasingly hampered by a long-term illness that caused him considerable pain.
 He died unexpectedly on 14 July 1778.